Who can add content to ScholarSpace?

 Any University of Hawaii at Manoa (UHM) faculty member or researcher can add content to ScholarSpace.
-Content must be added to a Community that exists or into a new Community.
-Departments, Labs, Centers and other UHM units can also establish Communities in DSpace.
-See What is a DSpace Community for more information.
+Content must be added to an existing Community.
+Learn more about submitting to ScholarSpace.

 A ScholarSpace Community is an administrative unit at UHM that produces research, has a defined leader, has long-term stability, and can assume responsibility for setting Community policies.
-Each community must be able to assign a coordinator who can work with ScholarSpace staff.
-See full information under Community and Collections Policies.
+Each Community can contain one or more Collections.
+Communities can also contain Sub-communities, which in turn house Collections.
+Learn more about the ScholarSpace structure.

 Contact your Community's ScholarSpace administrator or write firstname.lastname@example.org if you have questions about ScholarSpace policies.